Taking creatine is a daily occurrence, and I found myself wondering about the long-term effects of taking it.

 Creatine is one of the most popular and well-researched sports performance supplements.
 It works to increase your training and support muscle growth.

-When you stop taking creatine, you might lose some weight and get extra tired.
-It is only temporary while your system regulates itself again.
+When you stop with creatine, you might lose some weight and get extra tired.
+It is only temporary while your system regulates itself again without a creatine supplement.

 We also have trusted creatine supplements that are safe for long-term use.
 As long as it matches your fitness goals, I see no reason to stop consuming it.